-Non-use and lack of fire cause the Reference Plant Community to shift to the 1.3 Community.
+Non-use and lack of fire cause the Reference Plant Community to shift toward the Low Plant Density Community.
 Plant decadence and standing dead plant material impede energy flow.
-Initially, excess litter increases.
+Initially, excess litter increase.
 Eventually, native plant density begins to decrease and annuals and introduced species may begin to invade.
 Water and nutrient cycles are impaired as a result of this community pathway.